Upgrade from AX 2012 to Finance and Operations

 The following diagram shows the end-to-end upgrade process, and the activities that we consider part of each phase.

 To learn the most important elements and best practices for successfully upgrading your Dynamics AX 2012 solution to Finance and Operations apps, see Upgrade Dynamics AX 2012 to Finance and Operations apps.

 The activities in the Analyze phase help you estimate the effort that is required for the upgrade.
 They also help you prepare a project plan.
 These activities can be done before you buy Finance and Operations.
 They will help you make an informed purchase decision by providing a data point about the effort and resources that you will require.

-Select the upgrade methodology
+Append the upgrade methodology